Courses

 This course is designed to provide students with an overview of the U.S. health care system, its components, and the policy challenges created by organizations and their impact on public health and the health care system.
 The use of sociopolitical and ethical frameworks are employed to define researchable policy questions, critically analyze policy issues and problems, articulate relevant policy options and bring research skills and data to help frame decision-making.

-The course affords the practicing nurse an opportunity to develop knowledge, skills, and attitudes that will help in providing and coordinating health care for the older adult population.
+The course develops the student's knowledge, skills, and attitudes that will help in providing and coordinating health care for the older adult population.
 Content addresses the physical, emotional, psychosocial, and spiritual needs of the older adult.
 Using the nursing process, the focus on individual and caregiver issues are developed into nursing skills to promote healthy aging practice and policy.
 Students engage in experiential learning in this course.
+Prerequisite(s): NU 212 and NL 212 and NL212S.

 NU 456.
 Interpretation of Electrocardiograms.
 1 Hour.